 My extra special tip: Consider making your own event and inviting your friends or sending an email to your local community.
 Facebook has a pretty easy five-step process for creating events.

 5. Enjoy yourself!

-While your show is up, feel free to stop by a few times to see it in its glory, bring some friends who might have missed the opening and check in on sales, but don’t pester.
-Enjoy the fact that you have a successful gallery show and be sure to keep a memento – like a flyer or calendar listing – to help you remember the event.
+While your show is up, feel free to stop by a few times to see it in its glory and bring some friends who might have missed the opening.
+Check in on sales, but don’t pester.
+Appreciate the fact that you have a successful gallery show and keep a memento — like a flyer or calendar listing — to help you remember the event.